Into Galicia - a Small Group Walking Tour from León to Santiago de Compostela. The last section of an epic journey across Spain!

 - English and Spanish speaking guide/s

-This is the last section of the classic pilgrimage along the Camino Francés and is perhaps the most famous and certainly the most popular route to Santiago de Compostela.
-Beginning in the beautiful city of León we will cross the Maragata region and climb to the emblematic Cruz de Ferro in the Bierzo hills.
+This is the last section of the classic pilgrimage along the Camino Francés.
+This route is perhaps the most famous and certainly the most popular route to Santiago de Compostela.
+Beginning in the beautiful city of León, we cross the Maragata region and climb to the emblematic Cruz de Ferro in the Bierzo hills.
 From there we enter the magical province of Galicia before arriving at the legendary cathedral in Santiago de Compostela.

 You will be following in the footsteps of hundreds of thousands of pilgrims who have made the journey on foot since the 8th Century.
 The Camino is for many a life-changing experience and always an unforgettable adventure!

 This tour comprises one ‘section’ of the Every Inch of the Camino Francés Tour, which itself can be completed as one tour or in parts.
-We run the Every Inch of the Camino Francés Tour every Spring so you can come back and join us year after year until you walk the different sections of the Camino Francés into Santiago de Compostela!
+We run the Every Inch of the Camino Francés Tour in Spring so you can come back and join us year after year until you walk the different sections of the Camino Francés!

-Walking the last 100 kilometres of the Camino de Santiago means that you can request your Compostela, or certificate of completion of the pilgrimage.
-At the end of Part 3 of Every Inch of the Camino Francés all walkers are presented with a Compostela issued by the Archdiocese of Santiago de Compostela and the Pilgrim’s Office.
-This is true about all of the walks that complete at least the last 100 km of any Camino de Santiago.
+Walking the last 100 kilometres of the Camino de Santiago means that you can request your Compostela.
+This is your certificate of completion of the pilgrimage.
+This is true about all of the walks that complete the last 100 km of any Camino de Santiago.

 - Being a part of the Camino!
-You will be walking with people from all over the world all heading to the same place – one of the things that make the Camino Francés so special.
+You will be walking with people from all over the world all heading to the same place.
+This is one of the things that make the Camino Francés so special.

 - The changes in landscape, architecture, language, cuisine and climate as you move through this vast and amazing country.